-Dustin Johnson shoots 64, moves into contention in Abu Dhabi
+Refreshed Johnson shoots 64, in contention in Abu Dhabi

 ABU DHABI, United Arab Emirates (AP) -- Over his jet lag and familiar with the golf course, Dustin Johnson is finally a real factor at the Abu Dhabi HSBC Championship.

 The U.S. Open champion shot an 8-under-par 64 in the third round on Saturday to catapult into title contention in his first event of 2017.

-Johnson started the day eight shots off the lead and finished it in a five-way tie for second at 12 under par, one stroke behind new leader Tyrrell Hatton.
+He started the day eight shots off the lead and finished it in a five-way tie for second at 12 under par, one stroke behind new leader Tyrrell Hatton.

 Johnson is showing a steady improvement on the 7,583-yard, American-style National Course, which was always going to suit one of the biggest hitters in the sport.
 He opened with an even-par 72, made the cut by shooting a 68 and then - refreshed after his best sleep of the week - powered through the field by making six birdies and chipping in for eagle from the back of the eighth green.